Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 These data structures are used by the intent handlers of SModeSrcEdr to display the relevant data.
 SModeSrcEdr contains pointers to these data structures.

+# Modal UIs and WIMP
+Since a modal UI is implemented entriely within a wxWindow subclass, it is possible to incorporate a ModalUI window into a regular WIMP style app using wxAUI.